-5.10 Limit memory usage for container (Scored)
+5.10 Ensure memory usage for container is limited (Scored)

 By default, all containers on a Docker host share the resources equally.
 By using the resource management capabilities of Docker host, such as memory limit, you can control the amount of memory that a container may consume.